Leveraging Quantum-Based Architectures for Robust Diagnostics: Kidney Disease Diagnosis using Quantum-Oriented Techniques

 We then concatenated all separate class dataset splits together to form one train, test, and validation dataset.

 At the end of both transforms, we applied a ResNet50 preprocessing function.
 This helped prepare the images for input to an encoder part of an autoencoder where the ResNet50 pretrained model was used for feature extractions and inference of latent variables.
-For feature extraction we froze the ResNet50 model's weights during training, except that we adjusted the final layer of the pretrained model to have two fully connected linear layers that reduced from $2048$ neurons (to ReLU) to $256$ and then to a tunable number of latent variables.
+For feature extraction we froze the ResNet50 model's weights during training, except that we adjusted the final layer of the pretrained model to have two fully connected \texttt{Linear} layers that reduced from $2048$ neurons (to ReLU) to $256$ and then to a tunable number of latent variables.
+Although the original implementation uses an autoencoder that reconstructs the image with a single \texttt{Linear} layer \cite{mahmud2024quantum}, we expand upon it by utilizing a pre-trained model due to the dataset containing a higher level of dimensionality.

 We fed the latent variables that we obtained at the output of our ResNet50 encoder to an angle encoder to represent classical variables as qubits.
+In angle encoding each qubit is rotated using the $R_{y}$ gate.
+The latent variables are then rescaled to the range of $[0, \pi]$ before being fed to the angle encoder.
 The output of the angle encoding scheme was the input to a particular QCNN architecture with interaction~\cite{mahmud2024quantum} layers.